 - Field research guidelines

-All faculty, staff and students participating in increased on-campus research must read Environmental Health and Safety’s Return-to-Campus safety training.
+All faculty, staff and students participating in increased on-campus research must attend ASU Community of Care training.
+This training is designed to:

 - Ensure adequate supplies are available to safely conduct research.

 The protocol for regular cleaning of lab surfaces and equipment can be found here.
 Labs will be provided with appropriate cleaning supplies and materials to perform regular cleaning during and between shifts.